-Upgrading to a more powerful, virtualized solution, such as the new Dell PowerEdge M620 server coupled with Dell Compellent storage, has the potential to benefit your business in a number of ways: by consolidating hardware, which means less to store, maintain, and power; by increasing the number of users you can support; and by using less energy to power and cool your hardware.
+Upgrading to a more powerful, virtualized solution, such as the new Dell PowerEdge R720 server coupled with Dell Compellent storage and VMware® vSphere® 5, has the potential to benefit your business in a number of ways: by consolidating hardware, which means less to store, maintain, and power; by increasing the number of users you can support; and by using less energy to power and cool your hardware.

-We looked at an older HP ProLiant BL460c server with HP StorageWorks EVA4400 storage that could support 2,000 mail users, and found that the new Dell PowerEdge M620 with Compellent storage was able to support four of the same workloads, for a total of 8,000 users.
-We found that consolidating four of the older servers into virtual machines (VMs) on the PowerEdge M620 using the VMware® vSphere® 5 hypervisor saved on power and cooling costs by powering only one higher-performing server instead of four lower-performing servers.
-The savings in hardware, maintenance, and power and cooling costs make the Dell PowerEdge M620 a smart solution for any business, as it can pay back its investment in a little as 19 months.
+We looked at an older HP ProLiant DL380 G6 server with HP StorageWorks EVA4400 storage by running a mid-range example workload of 2,000 mail users, and found that the new Dell PowerEdge R720 with Compellent storage was able to support four of the same workloads, for a total of 8,000 users.
+We found that consolidating four of the older servers into virtual machines (VMs) on the PowerEdge R720 using the VMware vSphere 5 hypervisor saved on power and cooling costs by powering only one new server instead of four of the older servers.
+The savings in hardware, maintenance, and power and cooling costs make the Dell PowerEdge R720 a smart solution for any business, as it can pay back its investment in a little as 18 months.